Best RX 6750 XT Graphics Card

 This Sapphire card also performs in thermals.
 While gaming, temperature peaks at around 66 degrees Celsius, and noise levels around the 32 dBA mark.

-We imagine there’s plenty of room for more cooling if you decide to go for a 2900+MHz overclock.
+We envision there’s sufficient space for more cooling if you decide to go for a 2900+MHz overclock.

 The Pros: